evancz/guide.elm-lang.org/book/effects/json.md

 map2 : (a -> b -> value) -> Decoder a -> Decoder b -> Decoder value
 ```

-This function takes in two decoders.
-It tries them both and combines their results.
+This function takes in a type constructor function and two decoders.
+It tries both decoders and combines their results using the type constructor.
 So now we can put together two different decoders:

 ```elm
 import Json.Decode exposing (Decoder, map2, field, string, int)